La Matanza (1910–1920): León Martínez Jr.

-León Martínez Jr.'s execution was justified with the law, classified as a legal lynching.
-Such executions or legal lynchings are still classified as part of the total of 571 lynchings of Mexican Americans that occurred between 1848 and 1928.
+León Martínez Jr.'s execution was justified with the law, classified as a legal hanging.
+Such executions or legal hangings are still classified as part of the total of 571 lynchings of Mexican Americans that occurred between 1848 and 1928.
 He lived in Toyah, Texas, with his family.
 On July 23, 1911, he was accused of murdering a young white woman, with the testimony of multiple witnesses.
 On two separate occasions, he confessed to the crime under force, first to a mob, and then to a sheriff who arrested him.
 On July 28, 1911, Martinez was tried for murder.
 The following day, a jury found him guilty, and he was sentenced to death.
 Because Martinez's attorneys, who were proceeding to file an appeal, were obstructed by a mob, the county judge ruled that Martinez was to be hanged on September 1.
 Governor of Texas Oscar Branch Colquitt postponed the execution for 30 days due to outrage from across the nation.
 On November 3, 1911, the Texas Court of Criminal Appeals ruled in favor of a new trial.
 A trial in the Supreme Court was proposed, but the Supreme Court rejected the case, citing its lack of jurisdiction.
 Multiple pleas from various people were sent to Colquitt to pardon Martinez, but he did not.
 On May 11, 1914, Martinez was executed legally by hanging.

 Plan of San Diego

 The Plan of San Diego was drafted in 1915 by Mexican rebels.
-It involved Mexicans, Native Americans, and African Americans taking land from the white population by the Mexican, Native American, and African-American races in a series of raids and attacks.
+It involved Mexicans, Native Americans, and African Americans taking land from the white population by the Mexican, Native American, and African-American ethnicities in a series of raids and attacks.
 The territories that they planned to invade were Texas, New Mexico, Colorado, Arizona, and California.
 It also included the killing of all white males over the age of 16 years.
-Although the rebels were never able to launch a full-scale invasion of the lands that they demanded, they were able to conduct a series of raids targeted at white Americans.
+Although the rebels were never able to launch a full-scale invasion of the lands that they demanded, they were able to conduct a series of raids targeted at Anglo Americans.
 In total, 30 raids into Texas destroyed large amounts of property and killed 21 Americans.
 In turn, the Plan of San Diego further increased the prevalence of anti-Mexican sentiment during La Matanza.
 About 400 Anglo-Texans were killed total in unrest and attacks along the border during the 1910s, and much property was destroyed.